ÉSC des Satellites: a positive first result

 A complete education in a unique learning experience

-With the hybrid learning formula, combining online courses, face-to-face support and collaborative projects, students have access to ae rich education focused on technology, creativity, science and human relations.
-They have taken creative and design courses, courses from the Consortium d'apprentissage virtuel de langue française de l'Ontario (CAVLFO), special programs (MHS, COOP, PAJO), wellness services and community partnerships to fulfill course requirements such as Active living and health.
-Dnitiatives specific to their campus and inter-school activities are also organized to meet students' aspirations and encourage community links.
+With the hybrid learning formula, combining online courses with face-to-face coaching provided by a member of the support staff, students have access to a rich education focused on technology, creativity, science and human relations.
+They have taken creative and design courses, courses from the Consortium d'apprentissage virtuel de langue française de l'Ontario (CAVLFO), wellness services, collaborative projects and community partnerships to meet course requirements such as Active living and health.

 A landmark inter-school project: building a birchbark canoe